DevMountain/RTFM/README.md

 RTFM
 ====

-A project start for practicing using Firebase with AngularJS.
+In this project, you'll get comfortable with hooking Firebase to your Angular application in order to persist your data.

 We're going to create a multi-user, real-time forum (RTFM).

-## Step 1: Create project
+## Step 1: Create Project
 1. Create the basic structure of your Angular application naming your app 'rtfmApp'.
 2. After you include Angular, include firebase, angularfire, and ngRoute as scripts in your html file (Google them), then the rest of your basic angular files.